Soui816/disint/README.md

 # Overview

-**disint** is a standardized, high-reproducibility Python pipeline designed for **multi-cohort disease transcriptomics**.
+**disint** is a standardized, high-reproducibility Python pipeline designed for **multi-study disease transcriptomics**.
 It provides an end-to-end workflow — from raw or normalized expression matrices to publication-grade clustering and visualization —
 with a strong emphasis on **cross-dataset comparability**, **batch-aware normalization**, and **robust dimensionality reduction**.

 Key capabilities include:

-- **Housekeeping-gene–based normalization** using stability ranking across cohorts
+- **Housekeeping-gene–based normalization** using stability ranking across datasets
   (default panel of 20 ENST transcripts or user-specified candidates)
 - **Automatic log₂ fold-change estimation** vs. matched healthy controls within each dataset (e.g., each GSE)
 - **PCA → UMAP embedding** with **metric-wise Optuna hyperparameter optimization**